intmus/inttheory22-23/_09-non-chord-tones/b1-nonchordtonespt2.md

 ![](/images/embellishingTones/doubleNeighbor.png)

 Like neighbor tones, a *neighbor group*, also known as a double neighbor figure, begins and ends on the *same* stable tone.
 Between those two instances of the stable tone are two embellishing tones — one a step above and the other a step below the stable tone being embellished.
 Though individually we may consider each of the two embellishing tones to be incomplete neighbor tones, working together in the double-neighbor figure, they balance each other and create a contiguous whole, with the overall stability of a complete neighbor.
-A double neighbor figure is typically unaccented and off-chord, although it could be either accented and on-chord.
+A double neighbor figure is typically unaccented and off-chord, although it could be both accented and on-chord.

 ### Appoggiaturas (APP)